Sexual violence prevention training that moves beyond compliance to create measured change.

 - Student organizations that support or have a male-identified membership focus including fraternal organizations and athletic teams

-- Organizations or initiatives focusing on men’s health and wellness for their general community, including campuses hosting a Movember campaign (Tim’s a partner with the Movember foundation.)
+- Organizations or initiatives focusing on men’s health and wellness for their general community, including campuses hosting a Movember campaign (I'm a partner of the Movember foundation.)

 - Campuses looking to address conversations involving power, privilege, and masculinity, especially those trying to better engage male-identified audiences around sexual violence prevention